airbytehq/airbyte/docs/connector-development/config-based/index.md

+:warning: This framework is in alpha stage.
+Support is not in production and is available only to select users. :warning:

 # Index

 ## From scratch

+This section gives an overview of the low-code framework.

 - [Overview](overview.md)
 - [Yaml structure](yaml-structure.md)
 - [Reference docs](https://airbyte-cdk.readthedocs.io/en/latest/api/airbyte_cdk.sources.declarative.html)

 ## Concepts

+This section contains additional information on the different components that can be used to define a low-code connector.

 - [Authentication](authentication.md)
 - [Error handling](error-handling.md)